junxit/us-congress-bills-115/metadata.md

 - Rep. Comstock, Barbara [R-VA-10] (C001105)
 - Rep. Beyer, Donald S., Jr. [D-VA-8] (B001292)
 - Rep. Goodlatte, Bob [R-VA-6] (G000289)
+- Rep. Connolly, Gerald E. [D-VA-11] (C001078)

 ## Committees (1)

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2018-03-05 — [House 115-2-92](votes/house-115-2-0092.md) — On Motion to Suspend the Rules and Pass — **Passed** (389–0)

 ## Actions

 - 2017-07-11 — Introduced in House
 - 2017-07-11 — Introduced in House
 - 2017-07-11 — Referred to the House Committee on Oversight and Government Reform.
+- 2018-02-06 — Committee Consideration and Mark-up Session Held.
+- 2018-02-06 — Ordered to be Reported by Unanimous Consent.
+- 2018-03-05 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-03-05 — Considered as unfinished business. (consideration: CR H1353-1354)
+- 2018-03-05 — Considered under suspension of the rules. (consideration: CR H1352-1353)
+- 2018-03-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3183.
+- 2018-03-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-03-05 — Mr. Palmer moved to suspend the rules and pass the bill.
+- 2018-03-05 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 389 - 0 (Roll no. 92). (text: CR H1352)
+- 2018-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 389 - 0 (Roll no. 92).(text: CR H1352)